-On Tuesday Washington State coach Mike Leach told reporters that his football team is banned from tweeting, effective immediately.
+Washington State coach Mike Leach told reporters his football team is banned from tweeting, effective immediately.
 Any Wazzu player caught tweeting is subject to immediate suspension.

 When asked what prompted the decision, Leach said, "I decided."

 1. People are stupid.
 Half the time people freak out over athletes' tweets, the offending tweet is a rap lyric.
-Example: A Florida State player who quoted a Lil Boosie lyric about killing police and it led to the Florida state police releasing a statement saying, "For a Florida State University Football player to publicly advocate the murder of police officers is outrageous and hateful.
+Example: A Florida State player who quoted a Lil Boosie lyric about killing police led to Florida police releasing a statement: "For a Florida State University Football player to publicly advocate the murder of police officers is outrageous and hateful.
 His disparaging language was racist, provocative and violent in an attempt to incite others to violence."

-Athletes say a lot of truly stupid things, but just as often, there's a cultural disconnect that underlies the shock and outrage when people see stray screenshots of "vulgar" tweets proving our culture's imminent downfall.
-Banning Twitter basically sides with the confused old white people, doesn't it?
+Athletes say a lot of stupid things, but just as often, there's a cultural disconnect that underlies the outrage.
+Banning Twitter basically sides with the confused old people, doesn't it?

 We don't need to get preachy, but let's just be honest about exactly what's happening.
 If you're asking a player to choose between tweeting about the new Kendrick Lamar album or quitting the team and losing his scholarship, that player's freedom is being compromised.

-Considering most of these schools--and athletic programs--are publicly funded, it's an ugly precedent.
+Considering most of these schools are publicly funded, it's an ugly precedent.
 Washington State football is not a private business, and shouldn't act like one.